stephen-rouxel/gradle-baseline/README.md

 ## Features

+- Standardises the following:
+    - Code formatting rules.
+    - Static code analyser configuration.
+    - Uber JAR packaging.
+- Checks for dependency updates/vulnerabilities.
+- Checks for allowed license on dependencies.
-- Adds a `VERSION` file to the root of the JAR containing the project version.
+- Applies  a `VERSION` file to the root of the JAR containing the project version.

 ## Allowed Licenses